srikantv03/my-website/README.md

 - [Bootstrap](https://getbootstrap.com)

 This is a CSS framework I used to help me style my website.
 I heavily modified parts of the css to fit the needs of my website.

+## Login

+The login for this website is to allow for the admin (me) to upload images, projects and other data to the sql database/the server to display on the website without having to use the ftp everytime.

+This feature will be expanded to gain larger control over the website through a GUI interface.